masutaka/github-organization-watcher/README.md

 ### RuboCop

-Checks at CI.
+    $ docker-compose run --rm app rubocop

+Also tests in CI.

 ### Rails Best Practices

 You can check whether this is Rails Best Practices.
-Also checks at CI.
+Also tests in CI.

-    $ docker-compose run app rails_best_practices .
+    $ docker-compose run --rm app rails_best_practices .

 ## Heroku